THE NUTMEG WOODTURNERS LEAGUE:

 Highlights from Our History

 The Brookfield Craft Center, alongside the Still River, was founded in 1952 by Nancy Hagmayer.
-She acquired a rundown grist mill that had served the Brookfield area from 1780 until the 1920s.
+For $5, she acquired a rundown grist mill that had served the Brookfield area from 1780 until the 1920s.
 It had been a popular meeting place because it was neutral ground for intellectual and social communication.
 The mill building now houses the Craft Center’s offices, store, and jewelry studio.

 In 1989 Andy Barnum approached the Craft Center to “create a group where all